 One of the many things that I love about Italy, well really all of Europe, is the ease of travel.

-Train travel between cities and even between countries is an easy to travel.
+Train travel between cities and even between countries is easy to travel.
 It is relaxing, efficient, and economical.

 Just be sure that you follow our tips mentioned below when traveling by train on your trip to Italy.
 You definitely don’t want to mess up and have to pay a fine while on vacation!